sonata-nfv/sonata-nfv.github.io/common-installation.md

 ## SONATA Installation

-To use the last stable version of SONATA you need to change the branch to v4.0.
-That can be performed being inside `tng-devops` folder, with the command:
+To use the latest stable version of SONATA you will need to change the branch to _v4.0_.
+This can be performed from inside the `tng-devops` folder, with the command:
 `git checkout v4.0`

 ### Creating docker network to allocate the containers